semuconsulting/pyubx2/README.md

 ## Generating

-You can create a `UBXMessage` object by calling the constructor with message class, message id, payload and inout parameters.
+You can create a `UBXMessage` object by calling the constructor with message class, message id, payload and mode parameters.

 The 'mode' parameter is an integer flag signifying whether the message payload refers to a:
 * GET message (i.e. *from* the receiver - the default)